emilypx/appfair.github.io/index.md

 ## Developer FAQ

+### How do I fork the `appfair/App` repository?

+See the GitHub documentation: [Fork a repo](https://docs.github.com/en/get-started/quickstart/fork-a-repo)

 ### What versioning scheme do App Fair apps use?

 App Fair apps do not use any sort of conventional version numbering scheme.
 Rather than a dotted-numeric identifier (such as `1.2.3`), App Fair apps are automatically versioned with a hash of the commit for the pull request that triggered the build of the app.
 What this means is that you can always take the version number (which you can copy & paste from Finder's `Get Info` on the app) and be able to browse the source code that went into the app's release by searching for that unique commit hash on GitHub.